dns-vsm/embeddings/README.md

 pip install gensim==3.1.0
 ```
 ### Using the DNS-VSM
-Open a terminal, activate the dns-vsm virtual environment and type <i>python</i> to enter to the Python's interactve mode.
+Open a terminal, activate the dns-vsm virtual environment and type <i>python</i> to enter to the Python's interactive mode.

 The DNS-VSM uses the gensim's wrapper for FastText, so in order to use the DNS-VSM you need to import the FastText wrapper as follows: